dataGriff/MyGymDB/readme.md

 If you havent got your MyGymDB solution open already, open it.

 * Right-click the import/Tables folder and add a table called ExerciseLog.
-The script for this can be found in the TemplateScript folder beginning with 04b_.
+The script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 04b_.
 * Build your project and see the table in the projects in SQL Server Object Explorer.
 * Publish your project to the development location.
 * Now that we are happy with our ExerciseLog table task, we will check the code into source control and mark the task as completed.